 o.
 Wild ginseng means any ginseng grown naturally in New York State, which is not cultivated ginseng.
 Such wild ginseng occurs in naturally perpetuated habitat, where the species is naturally propagated or with only limited planting of local wild seed by people, and no subsequent tending of the species or habitat before harvest.

-§193.5 Collection, sale and conservation of New York ginseng
+§193.5 Collection, sale and conservation of American ginseng in New York

 1. Wild ginseng may be collected only between September 1st and November 30th of any year.